SAP-samples/teched2022-DA261/exercises/database_explorer/ex1/README.md

 4. Users may benefit from visual clues identifying  production databases.
 This next step will demonstrate how to label production databases, and how to remove the production label from a database.
 To enable this use SQL console to run the statements below and refresh your browser.

-    >To open the SQL console, right-click on the database connection and select **Open SQL Console** or click on the toolbar icon in the top left.
+    >To open the SQL console, right-click on the database connection and select **Open SQL Console** or click on the toolbar icon in the top left afer selecting a connection.

     >An instance of a SQL console is associated with the selected database.